napari/docs/docs/howtos/extending/connecting_events.md

 (connect-napari-event)=

-## Connection functions to native napari events
+## Connecting functions to native napari events

 If you want something to happen following some event that happens *within* napari, the trick becomes knowing which native signals any given napari object